Nodeclipse/www.nodeclipse.org/updates/polyglot-maven-ide-pack/index.md

 ---
-layout: nil
+layout: projects
 ---

 This is Eclipse update site.
-URL should be entered in Help -> Install New Software...
+URL can be entered in Help -> Install New Software...

 ![](../../img/logos/maven-owl-logo.png)